EdgarHE/hello-k8s/pod/README.md

 - networking: all the containers in 1 pod use a unique IP address, communicate with one another using `localhost`
 - scalability: increase or decrease the number of pods

+## Network
+- hostPort: launch hostPort network mode, and set new hostPort
+- hostNetwork: true

+## Static Pod
+Pod only exists on a node, managed by the local kubelet.
+It cannot be managed by the API server, so it cannot be managed by ReplicationController, Deployment or DaemonSet.

 ## CMD
 - `kubectl get pods`: list pods
 - `kubectl describe pods`: describe pods